user1angelo/Middleware/user-defined-modules/README.md

 # User-Defined Modules (UDM)

-This directory contains **standalone user-defined modules** that integrate external systems with the Middleware stack (ThreatContextStore, WorkflowEngine, ModuleRegistry & Lifecycle Manager).
+This directory contains user-defined modules that integrate external systems with the Middleware stack (ThreatContextStore, WorkflowEngine, ModuleRegistry & Lifecycle Manager).

 For the PRTG/OpenDaylight ransomware use case, we introduce two modules:

-- **PRTGModule** – receives HTTP notifications from PRTG and publishes standardized `alerts.host.prtg` events into the Message Bus.
+- **PRTGModule** – standalone Java process that receives HTTP notifications from PRTG and publishes standardized `alerts.host.prtg` events into the Message Bus.
-- **OpenDaylightModule** – listens for workflow commands (e.g. `INITIATE_MITIGATION`)
+- **OpenDaylightModule** – **SDK-based pluggable module** that subscribes to mitigation-related events (e.g. `INITIATE_MITIGATION`, `SDN_INSTALL_FLOW`) via
-  and pushes isolation rules to an OpenDaylight SDN controller (via RESTCONF, TODO).
+  `CoreSystemApi` and will push isolation rules to an OpenDaylight SDN controller (RESTCONF implementation is currently stubbed for simulation/demo).

-These modules follow the JSON event model defined in:
+These modules follow the JSON/event model defined in:

 - `ModuleRegistryLifecycleManager/SDK_Detailed_Context.md`
 - `ModuleRegistryLifecycleManager/PRTG_OpenDaylight_Events.md`

 and the message types used by the ModuleRegistry & WorkflowEngine.

-> NOTE: These modules are designed as **standalone Java processes** that connect directly
-> to RabbitMQ and the Module Registry.
-They are not yet wired into any generic
+> NOTE: `PRTGModule` is currently a standalone RabbitMQ-connected process, while
-> `PluggableModule` loader; instead, they follow the existing UDM pattern
+> `OpenDaylightModule` is now implemented as a `PluggableModule` using the
-> (`UDMTester`, `SuricataModule`) while aligning with the SDK’s standardized
-> JSON message format.
+> `nis-thesis-sdk`.
+The lifecycle manager is responsible for discovering and
+> initializing SDK-based modules.

 ## Directory Layout